dotnet/corefx/Documentation/project-docs/standard-platform.md

 Newtonsoft.Json/7.0.1/lib/portable-net45+wp80+win8+wpa81+dnxcore50/Newtonsoft.Json.dll
 ```

-Only the second of these can be converted to a dotnet5.x based reference, because the first one target .NET 4.0, which is not supported in the .NET Standard Platform.
+Only the second of these can be converted to a dotnet5.x based reference, because the first one target .NET 4.0, which is not supported in the .NET Platform Standard.
 Based on this csproj, we can see that the second PCL project is really profile 259.

 https://github.com/JamesNK/Newtonsoft.Json/blob/d4916a76b5ed94342944cc665372dcc5dbd9e389/Src/Newtonsoft.Json/Newtonsoft.Json.Portable.csproj#L12